paulh002/VFO-ESP32-Si5351/README.md

+# VFO-ESP32-Si5351 v2.31
+Some PCB updates, added output capacitors and changed the resistor pi network on the output to simple voltage divider.
+The pi network caused a higher current in the buffer transistor which causes the board to radiate some BFO frequency.
+This was picked up by my IF and caused the AVC to react.
+It seems to be better to lower the current in the buffer transistor.
+The output voltage can be regulated by adjusting the resitor devider.

 # VFO-ESP32-Si5351 v2.3
 I added a new version of the pcb to support Wifi and uses a buck converter for powersupply.
 I am still testing if the buck converter does not generate to much noise.